huxaiphaer/travel_huxy/README.md

 ## Running with Docker.

-The alternative way of running this project is by using DOcker.
+The alternative way of running this project is by using Docker.

 #### Requirements.